Buhari’s return: Lagos lawmakers task President on campaign promises — Nigeria Today

 Buhari’s return: Lagos lawmakers task President on campaign promises

+Buhari left Nigeria on May 7 for the second round of his medical treatment in London after receiving 82 rescued Chibok School girls, who were abducted by the Boko Haram terror group since 2014 under the ex-President Goodluck Jonathan’s administration.

+Buhari, who arrived at 4:35 p.m., is expected to address the nation on Monday.
+(NAN)

-The post Buhari’s return: Lagos lawmakers task President on campaign promises appeared first on The Herald Nigeria.
+The post Buhari’s return: Lagos lawmakers task President on campaign promises appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share